-- Arrive at the school with enough time to prepare for the day - Check in at the office - Check for materials and the dayplan; do any prep required - Fulfill all the duties of the teacher they're replacing, including previously-scheduled supervision - Follow the dayplan as closely as possible to the best of their ability - Mark the work assigned that day, put up any work on the board required for the next day, and pencil in a plan for the next day - Ensure the classroom is left in the same state they found it - Leave a note for the teacher they're replacing (what was accomplished, any issues, contact information for the TOC) - Return keys
+- Arrive at the school with enough time to prepare for the day - Check in at the office - Check for materials and the day plan; do any prep required - Fulfill all the duties of the teacher they're replacing, including previously-scheduled supervision - Follow the dayplan as closely as possible to the best of their ability.
+Remember however that a TOC has full responsibility for what happens in a classroom.
+Should you have concerns about the material left or the needs of the classroom require a different activity, a TOC has full autonomy to do this. - Mark the work assigned that day, if the teachers leave instructions on how to mark it - Leave a day plan for the next day, should there be another TOC.
+This does not mean leaving lesson plans for the next day, but a general list of activities or subjects.
+It can be helpful to indicate where you got with particular activities and where the next teacher can pick them up. - Ensure the classroom is left in the same state they found it - Leave a note for the teacher they're replacing (what was accomplished, any issues, contact information for the TOC) - Return keys

-^{} These are to be provided by the contract teacher being replaced.
+\ These are to be provided by the contract teacher being replaced.